-This U.S. government-sponsored site is a portal to lesson plans and teacher guides available on various federal, state, university, nonprofit, and commercial Internet sites.
-Users can search by general subjects (such as "science"), specific subjects (such as "biology"), and various key words.
-Search results provide a brief abstract of the materials.
-Users can also click on a more detailed description, including the grade level of material, the type of pedagogy used, national curriculum standards that the material may address, the source, and the cost (most are free, but some entail a fee.)
-There are also links to the Websites where the materials can be found.
+This U.S. Government sponsored site is a portal to lesson plans and teacher guides available on various federal, state, university, non-profit, and commercial Internet sites.
+The user can search by general subjects (such as "science"), specific subjects (such as "biology"), and by various key words.
+The search results provide a brief abstract of the materials.
+The user can also click on a more detailed description including the grade level of a material, the type of pedagogy used, national curriculum standards that may be addressed by the material, the source, and the cost (most are free but some require payment of a fee.)
+There is also a link to the website where the materials can be found.

 Science Learning Network

-A consortium of 12 science museums around the globe is producing high–quality, inquiry-based K–6 science learning modules that are available through this site.
+A consortium of twelve science museums around the globe is producing high quality inquiry-based k-6 science learning modules that are made available through this site.
 The topics tend to be related to current events or otherwise of interest of students.
-Some of the modules can be used interactively only on the Web; others can be used in classrooms.
+Some of the modules can only be used interactively on the Web, but others can be used in classrooms.

-This U.S.-government sponsored organization identifies effective math and science curriculum materials, creating high-quality professional development materials for teachers of math and science and disseminating those resources to teachers, parents, and students.
+This U.S. Government sponsored organization has the mission of identifying effective math and science curriculum materials, creating high-quality professional development materials for teachers of math and science, and disseminating those resources to teachers, parents, and students.
 Users can search materials by subject, grade level, and cost.
-The online description of each resource includes the instructional philosophy, intended audience, evaluative information (for some of the sites), publisher, and a link to publisher's Website.
+The online description of each material includes the instructional philosophy, the intended audience, sometimes-evaluative information, the publisher, and a link to publisher's Web site.

 Resources for Students and Teachers of French as a Second Language

 These sites link to lesson plans, exercises, and other resources for teaching languages to non-native speakers.